towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-17-lakehouse-data-management-strategies.markdown

 |:-:|
 |<sup>*Figure 5: Merge-on-Read - How it works with a series of commits.*</sup>|<br/><br/>

+#### Advantages of MoR

+- Write amplification is very low.

+#### Disadvantages of MoR

+While MoR has several advantages, it also comes with its own set of disadvantages:

+- Higher read latency because MoR merges data on-the-fly during read operations, which can slow down query performance.
+- Increased complexity.
+MoR can be more complex than CoR.
+It requires maintaining a separate set of index and base files to track changes, which can make the system more complicated and harder to manage.
+-

 #### Use cases

 - Best for update-heavy (frequent updates) tables where we want faster and efficient writes.
--
+In other words, ideal for quick ingestion.
+- Workload can be changing or spiky.
+- Best for streaming data where MoR supports fast writes.
+- Both for read optimized and real-time.

 ### Copy-on-Write vs. Merge-on-Read